 Heavy seed MBHs (here classed as black holes with seed masses in excess of 1000 \msolarc) can form either through the dense stellar/black hole cluster scenario or via the formation of a progenitor SMS.
 While both cases appear viable theoretically, they currently both lack a firm observational foundation.
-Moreover, more recent numerical models have shown that upper limits on the masses of seeds formed through both pathways are likely much lower than $10^5$ \msolar \citep{Regan2020, ArcaSedda2023a,Latif2022, Prole2024a, Rantala2025}.
+Moreover, more recent numerical models have shown that upper limits on the masses of seeds formed through both pathways are likely much lower than $10^5$ \msolar \citep{Regan2020, ArcaSedda2023a, Latif2022, Prole2024a, Rantala2025}.
 While these masses are clearly well in excess of the light seed masses, they are still far short of the masses of active black holes observed at high redshift by JWST.
-Additionally, these heavy seeds will still need to grow efficiently (perhaps at super-Eddington rates) in order to reach the masses required, and negotiate the same hurdles that light seeds face (albeit starting from a larger seed mass).
+In fact, these heavy seeds still need to grow efficiently, perhaps even at super-Eddington rates, in order to reach the masses required, and negotiate similar hurdles that light seeds face (albeit starting from a larger seed mass).

-Our \seedz~ model incorporates both light and heavy seed formation pathways within a single cohesive framework.
-Rather than distinguish between SMS and cluster-driven heavy seeds, we adopt criteria that stochastically generate heavy seeds where conditions permit (see \S \ref{sec:method}), while remaining agnostic to the precise sub-resolution mechanism.
-The layout of the paper is as follows: in \S \ref{sec:method} we introduce the numerical and physical methodology behind \seedz.
+Our \texttt{SEEDZ} model incorporates both light and heavy seed formation pathways within a single cohesive framework.
+Rather than distinguish between SMS and star cluster-driven heavy seeds, we adopt criteria that stochastically generate heavy seeds where certain conditions are satisfied (see \S \ref{sec:method}), while remaining agnostic to the precise `sub-resolution' seeding channel.
+The layout of the paper is as follows: in \S \ref{sec:method} we introduce the numerical and physical methodology behind \texttt{SEEDZ}.
 In \S \ref{sec:box} we discuss the parent simulation box and subsequent zoom-in simulation regions.
 In \S \ref{sec:results} we outline the first results from our simulations before comparing our simulations with previous and current generation simulations in \S \ref{sec:discussion}.
 Finally, in \S \ref{sec:conclusions} we summarise our results within the context of the current observational landscape.